Biodiversity of Ghana

-The wildlife of Ghana is composed of its biodiversity of flora and fauna.
+The wildlife of Ghana is composed of its biodiversity of fungi, flora and fauna.

 Biodiversity

 Fungi

 Ghana is home to a significant number of fungi species including: Aspergillus flavus; Athelia rolfsii; Auricularia auricula-judae; Curvularia; Fusarium oxysporum; Fusarium solani f.sp. pisi; Gibberella intricans; Gibberella stilboides; and Macrophomina phaseolina.
 The true total number of fungal species occurring in Ghana is in the thousands and given the generally accepted estimate that only about 7 percent of all fungi worldwide have so far been discovered and that the amount of available information is still very small.

 Flora

 The flora of Ghana is diverse with both indigenous and introduced floral species considered in Ghana's floral diversity.
 A total of some 3,600 species of the major regional centres of endemism represent the three major taxonomic groups.
 Floral diversity is more pronounced among the angiosperms represented with well over 2,974 indigenous and 253 introduced species in Ghana.
 Among the various vegetation types of the tropical rain forest, it is the wet evergreen forest type in the southwestern Ashanti-Kwahu Plain that exhibits the highest level of endemism and species richness in Ghana.